Both email marketing and storytelling through content are powerful marketing tools. Email newsletters bring those two things together.

 You can also include social sharing buttons to help increase the reach of the stories you promote and increase your brand awareness.
 Along with sharing buttons, you can use newsletters to direct readers to your social media platforms.

-social, these subscribers will continue to build a relationship with you and be exposed to both organic content and product or service promotions.
+Once following you on social, these subscribers will continue to build a relationship with you and be exposed to both organic content and product or service promotions.

 Like all forms of email marketing, newsletters are low cost to produce and distribute but can bring a high return.
 You can also reach 100% of those on your list which isn’t the case with other mediums such as using social media.